 Stay in a Music Shrine

-The recently opened Hard Rock Hotel & Casino Atlantic City houses more rare, historic memorabilia than any other outpost, making it as much a music history museum as a resort.
+The Hard Rock Hotel & Casino Atlantic City, which opened in 2018, houses more rare, historic memorabilia than any other outpost, making it as much a music history museum as a resort.
 Many of the upscale rooms boast ocean views, and you can customize your stay with the hotel’s “Sound of Your Stay” program, which offers guests complimentary vinyl records or a Fender guitar to jam out on while in residence.
 You’ll also find an all-seasons pool and food opportunities at every budget to keep your belly happy.
 If you’re looking for a little vice, there’s Daer, a mega nightclub with an outdoor patio overlooking the boardwalk, as well as 2,200 slots and 120 sparkling new table games to keep you busy.
-Or bliss out at the massive spa that syncs its relaxing treatments to music.
+Or bliss out at the massive spa that syncs its relaxing treatments to music (more on that below).

 Catch a Show